Hamilton Ferrari contract details LEAKED in team slip-up

 "He had to make a choice: ‘Where do I have the biggest chance to win the world championship in 2025, ’26, ’27?’
 And he said, ‘Ferrari’."

-Hamilton's contract was originally suspected to run until the end of 2026, but Vasseur has now suggested he will still race for Ferrari in 2027.
+Hamilton's contract was originally suspected to run until the end of 2026, but Vasseur has now suggested he will still be with Ferrari in 2027.

-If Hamilton were to still be racing for the Scuderia in 2027, he would be 42, the same age as current Aston Martin superstar Fernando Alonso.
+If Hamilton were to still be racing for Ferrari in 2027, he would be 42, the same age as current Aston Martin superstar Fernando Alonso.

-Whether the British icon could continue racing beyond 2027 is yet to be confirmed, with Hamilton himself admitting he considered retirement during his difficult recent years at Mercedes.

 Related